EHCP Annual Review: Timeline, Questions and Free Planner

 | Any other concerns, comments, or feedback? | Catches anything the structured questions miss, giving parents a space to raise what matters most to them |

 EHCP annual reviews are required meetings.
 They check if plans still meet each learner's needs.
-Schools, parents, and councils assess current support (Dunsmuir & Sindall, 2017).
-The council then decides to keep, change, or end the plan (Dewsbury & Watson, 2021).
+Schools, parents, and councils assess current support.
+The council then decides to keep, change, or end the plan (DfE, 2015, Chapter 9).

-Teachers record learner progress against plan outcomes.
-Academic data, social communication records, and behaviour observations help.
-Examples of successful interventions let the SENCO understand daily experiences (Brownell, 2023; Jones, 2024).
+Teachers track each learner's progress against the outcomes in the plan.
+Academic data, social communication records, and behaviour observations all help.
+Examples of interventions that worked also help the SENCO understand daily classroom experiences (DfE, 2015, Chapter 9).

 Under the Children and Families Act 2014, a review must take place at least once every 12 months for school-aged children.
 For children under the age of five, the frequency increases to every three to six months to reflect their rapid development.
 Schools must organise the meeting in plenty of time to meet strict local authority deadlines.